 The dream of European travel is alive in the hearts of many!
 Europe has always been one of the most popular travel destinations.
-It’s rich in history, architecture, culture, food, and unique landscapes.
+Its history, architecture, culture, food, and unique landscapes are rich.
 And, as a whole, it won’t be going away anytime soon.

-We have researched and handpicked top destinations that have a little something for everyone, from museums and galleries to natural wonders and ancient history.
-This list is also perfect for family vacations and those who would like to experience the best of Europe without breaking the bank.
+We have researched and handpicked top destinations with a little something for everyone, from museums and galleries to natural wonders and ancient history.
+This list is also perfect for family vacations and those who want to experience the best of Europe without breaking the bank.

 Croatia is renowned for having some of Europe’s most beautiful beaches, and it’s not hard to see why.
 There is something for everyone here, from secluded coves accessible only by boat to long stretches of golden sand.
 In the summertime, you can take a relaxing dip in one of its freshwater lakes, which are home to an abundance of wildlife year-round.